• Skip to primary navigation

 Spinach has had a bad rep for a while now regardless of Popeye’s love for it.
 It can be slimy and weird when done wrong and I’m sure we all have had bad sautéed spinach at one time or another.
 Well, fear not spinach haters – better spinach is on the way!

-This recipe showcases fresh greens with minced garlic and crushed red pepper flakes as a versatile vegetable side dish, but you can use it so many different ways.
-From healthy side dishes, breakfasts, main dishes, smoothies, you name it – I cook with spinach A LOT.
+This recipe showcases fresh greens with onion, minced garlic and crushed red pepper flakes as a versatile vegetable side dish, but you can use it so many different ways.
+From wholesome side dishes, breakfasts, main dishes, smoothies, you name it – I cook with spinach A LOT.
 It’s one of the most used veggie add-ins on this website.

 Why you’ll love this recipe